-- The size of the mature onion depends upon the healthy greens, more the healthy leaves more the quality of the onions.
+- The size of the mature onion depends upon the healthy greens, the more the healthy leaves more the quality of the onions.

 - Onion plants are heavy feeders, feed the plants constantly with a mild liquid fertilizer throughout the growing season for the best results.

-- During the rainy seasons, move the onion container to indoors or cover them up with garden cloches, plastic cover with good ventilation.
+- During the rainy seasons, move the onion container indoors or cover them up with garden cloches, plastic cover with good ventilation.

 - For sweeter onions, water the plants more than normal water levels.

 - Bolting in Onions: when the onion plant prematurely sends a stalk of flowers, stalks are called bolting.
 Onion bolting is caused when the plant is under stress.
-Other reasons for bolting is due to hot, dry weather of summer.
+Other reasons for bolting are due to the hot, dry weather of summer.
 As soon as you see onion bits, just snip the buds and then harvest and eat those onions first.

 Post Harvesting Tips for Onions: